Cost and procedure for obtaining a Colorado concealed carry permit

 Our Colorado criminal defense attorneys represent clients throughout the state on concealed carry violations and other Colorado gun crimes.

-If you or someone you know has been arrested on a Colorado weapons charge, we invite you to contact us for a free consultation.
+If you or someone you know has been arrested for violating a Colorado firearms law, we invite you to contact us for a free consultation.

 You can reach through the confidential form on this page, or by calling us at our Denver home office: